Vivekbhand09/Server-side-Service-Discovery-and-Load-Balancing-Using-Kubernetes/README.md

 6. **Account Service Aggregation:**
    - Account Service may combine this data with other services (e.g., Cards) and return the aggregated response to the client.

-**Key Advantages in This Flow:**
+**💡 Key Advantages in This Flow:**
 - No client-side service registry or load-balancing logic required
-- Requests automatically routed to healthy pods
+- Requests automatically routed to healthy pods ✅
 - Scaling pods up/down does not require client configuration changes
-- Improved fault tolerance and resiliency
+- Improved fault tolerance and resiliency 🛡️

-**Visualization:**
+**🔗 Visualization:**
 ```
 Client → Account Service → Kubernetes Service (loans) → Loans Pod → Kubernetes Service → Account Service → Client
 ```

 **Components involved:**